alssndro/sandros-sketch-plugins/README.md

 `` doc ``

-All this does is access the ``doc`` variable, which returns an ``MSDocument`` object representing the currently open document in Sketch.
+All this does is access the ``doc`` variable, which returns a ``MSDocument`` object representing the currently open document in Sketch.

 Assign this plugin to a Keyboard Shortcut, open Sketch and hammer away at your newly created Shortcut.
 If you activate the shortcut quickly enough, Sketch will crash.
 Every time.